haimbilia/BuyHub/readme.txt

     => 059913 - on home page favorite icon not updating => 060820 - On order subscription getting error
     => 060772 - Admin UI: Admin is not able to edit the 'Minimum Purchase Quantity' and 'Discount (%)' fields under the Volume Discount section
+    => 060775 - Admin UI: Product's listing is not showing while adding the 'related products and facing some UI issue under the "Related Products" section

 New Features:
     => Admin shipped products listing page
     => task-84719 Preview module for digital files